SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Design Requirements

-Through visualization, we aim to systematically compare how different characteristics of source singers, such as vocal tone, pitch range, and singing style, influence the conversion outcome.
+\textbf{C3: Comparative Analysis of Different Source Singers, Songs, and Target Singers.} Through visualization, we aim to systematically compare how different characteristics of source singers, such as vocal tone, pitch range, and singing style, influence the conversion outcome.
 This will help in identifying specific attributes of source singers that are more amenable to conversion.
 Additionally, the complexity and structure of the song itself are crucial variables.
 Songs with intricate melodic lines or complex rhythms might pose more significant challenges in conversion processes.
 Equally important is the analysis of the target singers' characteristics.
 The system should visualize how well the model adapts the source singer's voice to match the timbre of the target singers.
 This could lead to valuable insights, such as identifying particularly challenging source-target pairings or songs that consistently yield high-quality conversions.
 Such analysis is not only crucial for understanding the current model's performance but also for guiding future improvements and applications in singing voice conversion technology.

-These tasks, shaped by expert insights, outline the foundational requirements for our visual analytic system, ensuring that it addresses the key aspects of understanding the diffusion model for singing voice conversion.
+C1 and C2 tasks are related to fundamental knowledge of the diffusion model, which is crucial and beneficial for beginners to understand diffusion models.
+In contrast, C3 task focuses on exploring the impacts of different conditions on SVC, which is more suitable for experts or researchers seeking an in-depth understanding and analysis of diffusion-based SVC.
+Accordingly, we design SingVisio in two versions: a basic version and an advanced version.
+Both versions include C1 and C2 tasks.
+Additionally, the advanced version encompasses C3 task, catering to the needs of experts and researchers.